 Did you know you can make tortillas at home with just a food processor and a rolling pin?
 Yes!
 These soft flour tortillas are easy and always a big hit!

-I’m so excited to tell you guys that I’ve got this big item to cross off my ever-daunting and always-growing to-make list!
-These flour tortillas were major for me.
 We eat a lot of Tex-Mex food that requires soft flour tortillas (and I always use them in place of corn tortillas) and when we have leftovers, I make wrap sandwiches to bring to work.

 And if you’ve been around these parts long enough, you’ll know that in the past couple of years, I’ve been DIY-ing more and more in order to cut out ingredients we can’t pronounce (check out the short and basic ingredient list below!) and to save a few bucks in the process.